ShZil/network-utilities/Scanner/README.md

 [20:16] Inserting changes from Cyber class today:
 - Better user interface in tests.py module.
 - New test: check whether Npcap exists

+[21:37] I implemented a new system that queues all actions in advance, prints them to the CMD, and then executes them.